UW-Madison-DataScience/2025-04-28-uwmadison-textanalysis/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/setup.html %}
 {% elsif site.carpentry == "incubator" %}
-Please check the "Setup" page of
+<strong>Please check the "Setup" page of the
-<a href="{{site.incubator_lesson_site}}">the lesson homepage</a> for instructions to follow
+<a href ="https://carpentries-incubator.github.io/python-intermediate-development/">lesson site</a> for instructions to follow
-to obtain the software and data you will need to follow the lesson.
+to obtain the software and data you will need to follow the lesson.</strong>
+Be sure to check your setup prior to the workshop — the earlier the better.
+If you need any assistance, please visit the <a href ="https://hub.datascience.wisc.edu/consultation/#:~:text=expertise%20you%20need.-,Coding%20Meetup,-Coding%20Meetup%20is">Data Science Hub</a> on Thursdays, 2:30-4:30pm.
+For appointments outside of Coding Meetup, please email <a href ="mailto:facilitator@datascience.wisc.edu">facilitator@datascience.wisc.edu</a>.
 {% endif %}